kyuupichan/ieee754/docs/ieee754.rst

   .. attribute:: sNaN

      The string to output for a signalling :const:`NaN`.
+An empty string means output it as a quiet :const:`NaN` instead, which signals an :exc:`InvalidToString` exception.
      The default is 'sNaN'.

   .. attribute:: nan_payload